 Deepening Connection with Nature for women - 5 nights

-Accommodation is in fully-furnished, single, cosy bell-tents pitched in Sharpham's woodland, close to the River Dart in a designated Area of Outstanding Natural Beauty.
+Accommodation is in single, cosy bell-tents pitched in Sharpham's woodland, close to the River Dart in a designated Area of Outstanding Natural Beauty.

 The retreat will offer:

 - nature connection and nature sensing activities - cultivating moment to moment awareness in the outdoors

 - the opportunity for some solo time on the land, with the chance to explore how nature can act as both a mirror and guide for our own unique experience